 The price of this holiday is per person, based on two people sharing a twin room.
 Single rooms available at the relevant supplement.
-The price includes return scheduled flights; 11 nights on bed and breakfast basis in four and three-star hotels, all tours as mentioned, all transfers and one item of luggage per person; the services of a Riviera tour manager.
+The price includes return scheduled flights; 11 nights on bed and breakfast basis in four and three-star hotels, nine additional meals, all tours as mentioned, all transfers and one item of luggage per person; the services of a Riviera tour manager.

 Included excursions are guided visits to the Colca Canyon, Sacred Valley, Pisac Market, guided tour of Arequipa, Machu Picchu, Cusco, Taquile and Uros Islands on Lake Titicaca